Foxandxss/angular-tips/source/_posts/2015-09-20-migrating-directives-to-angular-2.markdown

 categories: [angular2, directives]
 ---

-`Angular 2` is just around the corner and people are still afraid because `Angular 2` changes too much, and it will be hard to migrate.
-That is not true at all, in fact you will see in this article just how easy `Angular 2` is.
+`Angular 2` it is just around the corner and people are still afraid because `Angular 2` changes too much and it will hard to migrate.
+That is not true at all, in fact you will see how easy is `Angular 2` by highlighting the semantic shift between those two.

 Let's migrate a directive from Angular 1 to Angular 2.
-I love accordions, everybody loves accordions!
+I love accordions, everybody love accordions!
 Let's migrate `ui-bootstrap` accordion to `Angular 2`.
-I can't assume that you're familiar with the `ui-bootstrap` accordion, so we will code both versions at the same time, explaining the differences along the way.
-I highly recommend that you replicate for yourself the `Angular 2` one at least.
+I can't assume that you're familiar with it, so we are code both at the same time, explaining the differences along the way.
+I highly recommend you to, at least, replicate yourself the `Angular 2` one.

 Use this [plunker](http://plnkr.co/edit/A9czCqlltHcd4jx8aUdY?p=catalogue) to code the `Angular 1` version.